 - Pour this tempering over the simmering Kadhi and mix.
 Check seasoning and adjust if required.
 Also check the desired consistancy at this point and add more water if needed.
 I like my Kadhi thick so I usually simmer it for at least 20-25 minutes, stirring in between.

-- When to add the Pakoras- ideally, 15 minutes before serving so they soak up a bit of yogurt sauce but still dont get too soggy.
+- Ideally, 15 minutes before serving so they soak up a bit of yogurt sauce but still dont get too soggy.
 Transfer Kadhi to the serving bowl, dip pakodas into it and cover.
-I have given my mum’s method in the notes below which makes this even more fragrant and tasty.
+I have given my mum's method in the notes below which makes this even more fragrant and tasty.

 - Garnish kadhi with fresh coriander leaves and serve with roti or rice, topped with few teaspoonfuls of ghee.